mamadkhaleghi/GraPLUS/README.md

 ## 🎯 Visual Comparisons

-Below are some visual comparisons between our method and previous approaches:
+Below are some visual comparisons between our method and previous GAN-based approaches:

 ![Visual Comparisons](images/visual_comparison.png)